andrejewa/websocketchat/README.md

 **RUN**

-First of all you are to set your environment variables in your .env file (or just copy from .env.default):
+First of all you are to set your environment variables in your .env file:
 ```
 DB_USERNAME=
 DB_PASSWORD=